celo-org/docs/blog/sage-building-a-crowdfunding-platform-on-celo-with-python/sage-building-a-crowdfunding-platform-on-celo-with-python.md

 ### Deploying on Celo Testnet

-Let’s deploy our application on Celo Testnet also known as Alfajores.
+Let us deploy our application on Celo Testnet also known as Alfajores.

 Add the following code to `deploy.py`: